Sinus Lifting

 How long time takes of Sinus Lifting Process

-The length of a sinus lifting treatment varies based on various aspects, including the case's intricacy, the patient's unique anatomy and the precise techniques used by the dentist or oral surgeon.
-Sinus lifting operations typically take between 1 and 2 hours to complete.
+The length of treatment varies based on various aspects, including the case's intricacy, the patient's unique anatomy and the precise techniques used by the dentist or oral surgeon.
+Operations typically take between 1 and 2 hours to complete.

 Process of Sinus Lifting Procedures